-Work of the Board of Directors
+The work of the Board of Directors

-Each year the Board produces a written formal work plan which sets out the responsibilities of the Board, and which governs the allocation of duties among Board members, the rules for decision-making, dates and times of Board meetings, notification, agenda and minutes for Board meetings, and the Board's work with accounting and auditing matters.
-The AF Board holds an inaugural meeting immediately after the AGM, after which it is required to meet at least four times per calendar year.
-Every ordinary Board meeting follows the agenda set out in the board's formal work plan, which includes a report from the President/CEO, a financial report and various strategic matters.
-The Board of Directors has decided to appoint a Remuneration Committee and an Audit Committee.
+Each year the Board produces a written

+responsibilities of the Board, and which governs the allocation of duties among Board members, the rules for decisionmaking, dates and times of Board meetings, notification, agenda and minutes for Board meetings, and the Board's work with accounting and auditing matters.
+The ÅF Board holds an inaugural meeting immediately after the AGM.
+Thereafter, the Board is required to meet at least four times per calendar year.
+Every ordinary Board meeting follows the agenda set out in the Board's formal work plan, which includes a report from the CEO, a financial report and various strategic matters.

+The Board of Directors has elected to appoint a Remuneration Committee and an Audit Committee.